StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/restore/virtual-server.md

 ---
 ## 1st solution: Restore data folders from a backup

-Assuming you are using our cold [backup](../backup/physical-server.md) guide to backup your data,use scripts to restore the configuration, data, and logs from each application in your stack.
+Assuming you are using our cold [backup](../backup/physical-server.md) guide to backup your data, use scripts to restore the configuration, data, and logs from each application in your stack.
 Refer to the cold [restore](./physical-server.md) guide for detailed instructions.

 ---
 ## 2nd solution: Leverage the capabilities of the hypervisor